Chas McCormick Player Props: Astros vs. Mariners

 Chas McCormick At The Plate

-- McCormick has nine doubles, a triple, eight home runs and 16 walks while batting .264.
+- McCormick is hitting .257 with nine doubles, a triple, eight home runs and 16 walks.

-- McCormick is batting .381 with one homer during his last outings and is riding a five-game hitting streak.

-- McCormick has driven in a run in 15 games this season (31.9%), including nine games with more than one RBI (19.1%).
-He has also driven in three or more of his team's runs in two contests.
+- McCormick has picked up an RBI in 31.3% of his games this year, with more than one RBI in 18.8% of his games.
+He has also plated three or more runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.